-I personally prefer topping up using Alipay or WeChat pay, but for travelers without a Chinese bank account, using 3G Solutions to add credit to your China SIM card, while more expensive, is faster and easier than buying a top off card or adding credit at a store.
+I personally prefer topping up using Alipay or WeChat pay, but for travelers without a Chinese bank account, using 3G Solutions to add credit to your phone plan, while more expensive, is faster and easier than buying a top off card or adding credit at a store.

-Finally, to maximize the use of your China SIM card or if you want to consider alternatives to buying a China SIM card entirely, I’ve got 6 crucial tips for you:
+Finally, to maximize the use of your China SIM card or if you want to consider alternatives to buying a China phone plan entirely, I’ve got 6 crucial tips for you:

 - As mentioned above, the easiest way to buy a prepaid China SIM card before you depart for China.
 This can easily free up an entire morning or afternoon to see other things in China instead of waiting and trying to figure out phone plans.

 - It can be easy to run out of phone credit quickly in China especially if you are consuming heavy data usage services like streaming and video chat.
-If you have a plan with less data than you would normally use at home, use your phone sparingly so you can avoid having to top off your China SIM card multiple times.
+If you have a plan with less data than you would normally use at home, use your phone sparingly so you can avoid having to top off your phone plan multiple times.